mplspunk/awesome-privacy-engineering/README.md

 * [How to Incorporate Ethics and Risk into Your Machine Learning Development Process](https://medium.com/the-official-integrate-ai-blog/how-to-incorporate-ethics-and-risk-into-your-machine-learning-development-process-4b8e9bc78ce0) - To help highlight ethics and risk in machine learning, this article looks at the six steps involved in developing an ML system, what happens in each step, and the risk and ethics questions that arise.
 * [DrivenData: Deon](https://deon.drivendata.org/examples/) - A command line tool to easily add an ethics checklist to your data science projects.
 * [People + AI Guidebook](https://pair.withgoogle.com) - A friendly, practical guide that lays out some best practices for creating useful, responsible AI applications.
     * [Why Some Models Leak Data](https://pair.withgoogle.com/explorables/data-leak/) - Machine learning models use large amounts of data, some of which can be sensitive.
 If they're not trained correctly, sometimes that data is inadvertently revealed.
+    * [Datasets Have Worldviews](https://pair.withgoogle.com/explorables/dataset-worldviews/) - Every dataset communicates a different perspective.
+When you shift your perspective, your conclusions can shift, too.
+    * [Measuring Fairness](https://pair.withgoogle.com/explorables/measuring-fairness/) - How do you make sure a model works equally well for different groups of people?
+    * [How Randomized Response Can Help Collect Sensitive Information Responsibly](https://pair.withgoogle.com/explorables/anonymization/) - Giant datasets are revealing new patterns in cancer, income inequality and other important areas.
+However, the widespread availability of fast computers that can cross reference public data is making it harder to collect private information without inadvertently violating people's privacy.
+Modern randomization techniques can help preserve anonymity.
+    * [Can a Model Be Differentially Private and Fair?](https://pair.withgoogle.com/explorables/private-and-fair/) - Training with differential privacy limits the information about any one data point that is extractable but in some cases there’s an unexpected side-effect: reduced accuracy with underrepresented subgroups disparately impacted.
+    * [Hidden Bias](https://pair.withgoogle.com/explorables/hidden-bias/) - Models trained on real-world data can encode real-world bias.
+Hiding information about protected classes doesn't always fix things — sometimes it can even hurt.
 * [Fairlearn](https://github.com/fairlearn/fairlearn) - A Python package to assess and improve fairness of machine learning models.
 * [InterpretML](https://interpret.ml) - A toolkit to help understand models and enable responsible machine learning.
 * [ML Privacy Meter](https://github.com/privacytrustlab/ml_privacy_meter) - A tool to quantify the privacy risks of machine learning models with respect to inference attacks, notably membership inference attacks